BrianSturgis/cafe_allora/README.md

 none yet in current build state

-## Work Log
+## Work Log (work done outside of commit history)
 ```
 Sunday July 18th:
-GOAL: initialize Repo for project and get it running in local repo, then pre production begins for overall project.
+-initialized a Repo for the project and got it running in a local repo, then began pre production for overall project.
+(6-7 hours)
--spent 2 hours building first wire frame and prototype
+-spent (2 hours) building first wire frame and prototype.
--researched anime.js for 1 hour.
+-researched anime.js for (1 hour).
--researched React Native for 2 hours
+-researched React Native for (1 hour).

+Monday July 19th:
+-changed project from drone flight application to a front end website for a restaurant.

+Friday July 23rd:
+-met with owner of restaurant about using his business and web site as the principal subject for this application.
+(2 hours)
+-broke down the restaurants current website to create a list of user stories.
+(1 hour)
+-began drawing a component diagram.
+(2 hours total on entire project)

+Saturday July 24th
+-
+-

+Sunday July 25th
+-
+-

+Monday July 26th
+-
+-

+Tuesday July 27th
+-
+-

+Wednesday July 28th
+-
+-

+Thursday July 29th
+-Prep presentation (2 hours)
+-

 ```